fraxflax/nw-watchdog/help.md

   If `flock` is available, the logfile will be locked before written to or shrinked, otherwise there is a slight risk of loglines being lost if two or more instances of `nw-watchdog` are concurently running using the same logfile and at least one of them have `--logsize` set to a value larger than 0.

-    __--pidfile | -p__ <u>pidfile</u>
+- __--pidfile | -p__ <u>pidfile</u><br>
-        Default: '/run/nw-watchdog.pid'
+  Default: '/run/nw-watchdog.pid'<br>
   Pidfile to use.

-    __--slow-up-timeout | -t__ <u>seconds</u>
+- __--slow-up-timeout | -t__ <u>seconds</u><br>
-        Default: 7
+  Default: 7<br>
   <u>seconds</u> must be an integer greater than zero.

-        The check whether the target is up or not, is performed in several steps.
+  The check whether the target is up or not, is performed in several steps.<br>
   First a "quick-up" test sends one single ICMP echo packet waiting for the reply for no more than 1 second.
 If that fails, a more thourough "slow-up" test sends 5 ICMP echos.

-	__--slow-up-timeout__ controls he TIMEOUT for waiting on each packet in the slow-up test.
+  `--slow-up-timeout` controls he TIMEOUT for waiting on each packet in the slow-up test.<br>
-        5 packets are always sent in the slow-up test.
+  5 packets are always sent in the slow-up test.<br>
-        The packets are sent adaptively, meaning that as soon as a reply is received the next packet is sent without delay, giving slow-up a total time of 5 * RTT to the target if the connection is up.
+  The packets are sent adaptively, meaning that as soon as a reply is received the next packet is sent without delay, giving slow-up a total time of 5 * RTT to the target if the connection is up.<br>
   The DEADLINE = TIMEOUT * 5 is the maximum time the slow-up test will take if the target is down.

-        __--slow-up-timeout=7__ is useful for monitoring VPN connections via interfaces that need a long wake-up time if idle (due to regotiation of encryption, exchanging keys, reauthentication, etc).
+  `--slow-up-timeout=7` is useful for monitoring VPN connections via interfaces that need a long wake-up time if idle (due to regotiation of encryption, exchanging keys, reauthentication, etc).

-        __--slow-up-timeout=3__ is useful for monitoring connections to targets with low - medium latency via interfaces that does not need a long wake-up time (e.g. ethernet interfaces).
+  `--slow-up-timeout=3` is useful for monitoring connections to targets with low - medium latency via interfaces that does not need a long wake-up time (e.g. ethernet interfaces).

-        __--slow-up-timeout=1__ is suitable to use for monitoring local targets (e.g. nexthop) on ethernet carried subnets.
+  `--slow-up-timeout=1` is suitable to use for monitoring local targets (e.g. nexthop) on ethernet carried subnets.

-    __--sleep | -s | --interval__ <u>seconds</u>
+- __--sleep | -s | --interval__ <u>seconds</u><br>
-        Default: 10
+  Default: 10<br>
   <u>seconds</u> must be an integer greater than zero.

   How many seconds to sleep after sucessful ping check.

-    __--ifup-grace | -g__ <u>seconds</u>
+- __--ifup-grace | -g__ <u>seconds</u><br>
-        Default: 40
+  Default: 40<br>
   <u>seconds</u> must be an integer greater than zero.

   How many seconds to sleep before next check after interface has been reset.

-    __--max-nolink | -n__ <u>number</u>
+- __--max-nolink | -n__ <u>number</u><br>
-        Default: 1
+  Default: 1<br>
   <u>number</u> must be an integer greater than or equal to zero.

   Maximum number of consecutive failed link checks in which the interface have been reset (brought down and up again) before doing new topology check.

   A word of warning: If set to 0 and interface is not up / goes down, infinite retries to bring the interface up will be made before checking topology.
-Only set it to 0 if you are sure that the specified interface should always be used and you want to make sure it's up before starting to monitor the connection.
+Only set it to 0 if you are sure that the specified interface should always be used and you want to make sure it's up before starting to monitor the connection.<br>
-        Typically, you would want to also use __--force-interface__ when using __--max-nolink=0__.
+  Typically, you would want to also use `--force-interface` when using `--max-nolink=0`.

-    __--ifcup | -u__ <u>STRING</u>
+- __--ifcup | -u__ <u>STRING</u> <br>
-        Default: 'ifup %{IFC}'
+  Default: 'ifup %{IFC}'<br>
-        <u>STRING</u> will be passed to 'sh -c' to bring the interface up.
+  <u>STRING</u> will be passed to 'sh -c' to bring the interface up.<br>
   %{IFC} will be dynmaically replaced with the interface name currently in use as source interface.

   Examples:
-	    ifupdown:
+  - ifupdown:<br>
     --ifcup='ifup %{IFC}'

-	    ifupdown, non privilege user running nw-watchdog:
+  - ifupdown, non privilege user running nw-watchdog:<br>
 	--ifcup='sudo ifup %{IFC}'

-	    NetworkManager device:
+  - NetworkManager device:<br>
 	--ifcup='nmcli device up %{IFC}'

 	    NetworkManager connection:
               --ifcup='nmcli connection up connection-name'